LIVER CANCER

 It's important to understand that when doctors talk about "stages" of liver cancer, they're describing how far the cancer has spread.
 This helps them figure out the best way to treat it.

-There are a couple of systems that doctors use to stage liver cancer, the most common being the TNM system and the BCLC system.
-Here is a simplified explanation of those systems.
+There are just a couple of systems utilized by doctors for the staging of liver cancer, the most well-known of these being the TNM and BCLC Systems.
+Here is a simple overview of the two systems:

-- This system looks at three main things:
+- This system focuses on three major issues:

-- T (Tumor): How big the tumor is and if it has spread to nearby blood vessels.
+- T (Tumor): The size of the tumor and whether or not it has invaded nearby blood vessels.

-- N (Nodes): Whether the cancer has spread to nearby lymph nodes.
+- N (Nodes): Nodes refer to whether the cancer has spread to lymph nodes.

 - M (Metastasis): Whether the cancer has spread to distant parts of the body.

-- Based on these factors, liver cancer is assigned a stage from 1 to 4, with 4 being the most advanced.
+- Based on these factors, liver cancer is staged from 1 to 4, where 4 is the most advanced.

-- This system looks at three main things:
+- This system focuses on three major issues:

-- Its classification is done through these stages:
+- Its classification is performed through these stages:

-- Stage A (Early): The liver is still functioning normally, with small tumors.
+- Stage A (Early): The liver is functioning normally, and there are small tumors.

-- Stage B (Intermediate): The liver is still functioning despite larger or more numerous tumors.
+- Stage B (Intermediate): The liver is still functioning, but the tumors are now larger or more numerous.

-- Stage C (Advanced): Blood vessels or other bodily components have been affected by the cancer.
+- Stage C (Advanced): In this stage, blood vessels and/or other body parts have been impacted.

-- Stage D (End-stage): The liver is severely damaged, also called the terminal stage.
+- Stage D (End-stage): In this stage, the liver is severely damaged and referred to as the terminal stage.

 FAQs: